aporporo/SpringTrio/README.md

 ## Description

-This game was developed to recreate the Otrio boardgame using Java and Spring Boot.
-The game utilizes websockets to allow the host to create an online game for up to 4 players.
+This game was developed to recreate the Otrio board game using Java and Spring Boot.
+The game utilizes websockets and REST API to allow the host to create an online game for up to 4 players.
 All the moves and win conditions are updating and broadcast to the users in realtime.

 Development is still ongoing and new features will continue to be added.
 If you have any questions, feel free to reach out!